-Orient Enterprises, Inc., which owns 18.4783% of Philtrust Bank, is majority-owned by the family of the late spouses Atty.
-Francis Y. Gaw and Dr. Rosalinda Y. Gaw.
+Orient Enterprises, Inc., which owns 18.4783% of Philtrust Bank, is majorityowned by the Gaw Family.

 Chairman Emeritus Basilio C. Yap, Vice Chairman Emilio C. Yap III and Director Benjamin C. Yap directly owns 0.1389%, 0.0183% and 0.0019% of Philtrust Bank, respectively.
 They also have indirect ownership of the Bank through their holdings in the principal corporate stockholders.